ArcasGuo/ZestCam/TermsofService.md

 4. use the App for unlawful surveillance, stalking, harassment, fraud, impersonation, or any abusive, misleading, or harmful purpose;

-5. use the App in a manner that could damage, disable, overburden, or impair the App or related services; or
+5. use the App in a manner that could damage, disable, overburden, or impair the App or related services;

 6. remove, obscure, or alter proprietary notices, trademarks, or branding included in the App.